This just in: What you’ve been told your whole life is simply not true.

 Where to Find TV Shows and Video Content in Your Target Language

 So now you know what you need to be watching, but where to find it?
 The answer to this question will differ by language, level and even country of residence—but thankfully, the Internet is currently a friendly place for language learners.

 Some of the resources listed here have geographic restrictions, which means that the website scans the IP address from your computer to see what country you’re browsing from.
 For example, many TV stations and news channels only allow content to be viewed in their country of origin.
 Often you’ll bump into videos on YouTube that are blocked outside of certain regions.

 If you want to get around this and watch TV from another country, you can always use a Virtual Private Network (VPN) to change your browser’s IP address, but be sure to read up on the terms and conditions of the service you’re using to see whether or not it’s frowned upon.

 An easy way to set up a VPN and magically change your location to the country of your choice is by installing HideMyAss!
 VPN on any of your devices—it works on your computer, smartphone and internet-enabled TVs and game systems.
 Once that’s set up, you’ll have better luck viewing content on regional sites.

-You can use these and many more sources to search for your own video content:
+You can use these and many more sources to search for content to learn a language by watching TV: